 MIDI stands for Musical Instrument Digital Interface, which is a serial communication protocol operating at 31,250 bits per second.
 It uses 8 bits per byte, along with a start bit and a stop bit, and operates at 5 volts DC.
 The standard MIDI connector is a 5-pin DIN connector, with female connectors on the device and male connectors on both ends of the MIDI cable.

-Designing the MIDI In Schematics:
+Designing the MIDI In Schematics with 6N138 Optocoupler:

 Galvanic isolation of all MIDI inputs is crucial, as it helps to isolate the digital ground loops.
 This is done through an optocoupler, which is a component that contains a separate LED and phototransistor (or an opto component) in a single package with galvanic isolation within the range of 1000-5000 volts between both elements.
 It’s important to choose an optocoupler that is fast and can adequately transfer the MIDI data without skipping bits.
-My choice is the 6N138 optocoupler, which is relatively cheap and available in DIP and SMD packages, although it’s relatively large in size.
+My choice here is the 6N138 optocoupler, which is relatively cheap and available in DIP and SMD packages, although it’s relatively large in size.

 MIDI in schematics